 Filling Out the I-589

-Next, fill out the entire Form I-589 (Read more) and don’t forget to have two passport-style pictures.
+Next, fill out the entire Form I-589 (Read more), and don’t forget to have two passport-style pictures.
 Gather up all of the paperwork and any supporting material that serves as proof that you qualify for Asylum.
-Finally, double check to make sure your application package is complete: Forms signed, all supporting documents attached.
-Check mailing address 🔎,based your current residence.
+Finally, double-check to make sure your application package is complete: Forms signed, all supporting documents attached.
+Check the mailing address 🔎, based on your current residence.